facebook/sapling/contrib/python-zstandard/README.rst

 on Linux x86_x64 and Windows x86 and x86_64.
 The author is reasonably confident the extension is stable and works as advertised on these platforms.

+The CFFI bindings are mostly feature complete.
+Where a feature is implemented in CFFI, unit tests run against both C extension and CFFI implementation to ensure behavior parity.

 Expected Changes
 ----------------